Cystocele: Surgery

 The surgery to repair the anterior vaginal wall may be combined with other procedures that will repair the other points of pelvic organ support such as anterior-posterior repair and anterior colporrhaphy.
 Treatment of cystocele often accompanies the more invasive hysterectomy.
 Since the failure rate in cystocele repair remains high, additional surgery may be needed.
-Women who have surgery to repair a cystocele have a 17% of needing another operation within the next ten years.
+Women who have surgery to repair a cystocele have a 17% chance of needing another operation within the next ten years.

 The surgical treatment of cystocele will depend on the cause of the defect and whether it occurs at the top (apex), middle, or lower part of the anterior vaginal wall.
 The type of surgery will also depend on the type of damage that exists between supporting structures and the vaginal wall.
 One of the most common surgical repairs is colporrhaphy.
 This surgical procedure consists of making a longitudinal folding of the vaginal tissue, suturing it into place and creating a stronger point of resistance to the intruding bladder wall.
 Surgical mesh is sometimes used to strengthen the anterior vaginal wall.
 It has a 10–50% failure rate.
 In some cases a surgeon may choose to use surgical mesh to strengthen the repair.

 During surgery, the repair of the vaginal wall consists of folding over and then suturing the existing tissue between the vagina and bladder to strengthen it.
 This tightens the layers of tissue to promote the replacement of the pelvic organs into their normal place.
 The surgery also provides more support for the bladder.
 This surgery is done by a surgeon specializing in gynecology and is performed in a hospital.
 Anesthesia varies according to the needs of each woman.
 Recovery may take four to six weeks.
-Other surgical treatment may be performed to treat cystocele.
+Other surgical treatments may be performed to treat cystoceles.
 Support for the vaginal wall is accomplished with the paravaginal defect repair.
-This is a surgery, usually laproscopic, that is done to the ligaments and fascia through the abdomen.
+This is a surgery, usually laproscopic, that is done on the ligaments and fascia through the abdomen.
 The lateral ligaments and supportive structures are repaired, sometimes shortened to provide additional support to the vaginal wall.

 Sacrocolpopexy is a procedure that stabilizes the vaginal vault (the uppermost portion of the vagina) and is often chosen as the treatment for cystocele, especially if previous surgeries were not successful.
 The procedure consists of attaching the vaginal vault to the sacrum.
 It has a success rate of 90%.
 Some women choose not to have surgery to close the vagina.
 This surgery, called colpocleisis, treats cystocele by closing the vaginal opening.
 This can be an option for women who no longer want to have vaginal intercourse.